SixLabors/docs/articles/imagesharp/imageformats.md

 ## Format Guides

-Use the format-specific guides for the common cases:
+Use the format-specific guides for the common cases and specialized workflows:

 - [JPEG](jpeg.md) for photographic output and quality-focused lossy compression.
 - [PNG](png.md) for lossless output, transparency, and APNG metadata.
 - [GIF](gif.md) for palette-based animation workflows.
 - [WebP](webp.md) for lossy, lossless, transparent, and animated WebP output.
 - [TIFF](tiff.md) for workflows where compression mode, pixel layout, and TIFF metadata matter.
+- [OpenEXR](exr.md) for HDR and higher-precision imaging workflows.

 The less commonly used built-in formats still have valid niches:

-- BMP is simple and broadly understood, but usually much larger than modern alternatives.
+- [BMP](bmp.md) is simple and broadly understood, but usually much larger than modern alternatives.
-- ICO stores Windows icon files, often with multiple embedded image sizes.
+- [ICO](ico.md) stores Windows icon files, often with one or more embedded icon images.
-- CUR stores Windows cursor files and hotspot metadata.
+- [CUR](cur.md) stores Windows cursor files and hotspot metadata.
-- PBM is useful for Netpbm-family workflows and simple interchange scenarios.
+- [PBM](pbm.md) covers PBM/PGM/PPM-style Netpbm-family workflows and simple interchange scenarios.
-- TGA appears most often in graphics and content-pipeline tooling.
+- [TGA](tga.md) appears most often in graphics and content-pipeline tooling.
-- QOI is a fast, simple lossless format with a much smaller ecosystem than PNG or WebP.
+- [QOI](qoi.md) is a fast, simple lossless format with a much smaller ecosystem than PNG or WebP.

 ## Custom Format Registration